 Since recently entering retirement I have been able to revisit and redirect my creative energies toward an art driven life.
 I’ve been fortunate to study with many great artists through workshops by Bob Rankin, Dan Nelson, Sterling Edwards, and Erik Johnson…just to name a few.
 I’ve enjoyed working in watercolor, acrylics, and oil…often combining those media and techniques.
 Living in the Charleston Low Country provides a wealth of inspiration for landscapes and maritime pieces, and are often a jumping off point for abstract works.

 I am an exhibiting member of both the Mount Pleasant and Charleston Artist Guilds as well as their volunteer webmaster.
-My work is on display at Perspective Gallery, the Mount Pleasant Town Hall, and will soon be wrapped around a local traffic signal box in Mount Pleasant.
+My work is on display at Perspective Gallery, the Mount Pleasant Town Hall, and currently wrapped around a local traffic signal box in Mount Pleasant.

 As my artist journey evolves I hope to be open to all possibilities and stay true to my personal motto: “Maintain rigid flexibility at all times”.
 Now, let’s sling some paint!